ZacchNaa/Secrets-v1/README.md

-SECRETS APP VERSION 2
+SECRETS APP VERSION 1
-This version of the app adds level 1 of authentication.
+This version of the app adds level 4 of authentication.

 --Registering a new user with a username and a password.
 --And log the user in.
---Password encryption with mongoose-encryption.
 --making use of mongoose schema.
+--Salting with bcrypt